comsysto/eCharm/README.md

 The primary data sources for electronic vehicle charging stations that are generally available across Europe are Open Street Map (OSM) and Open Charge Map (OCM).

-For each country, we then integrate the official government data source (where available).
+For some countries, we are able to then integrate the official government data source.
 Just to name a few examples, the government data source we use for Germany is Bundesnetzagentur (BNA), or the National Chargepoint Registry (NCR) for the UK.